nandini-sundar/CS230-Fall2019-TrashNet/README.md

 # Description

-This folder has images cleaning up the original TrashNet dataset (https://github.com/garythung/trashnet) - image with objects named as plastic actually belonged to trash and a few images that were named as glass/plastic belonged to metal class.
+This folder has images after cleaning up the original TrashNet dataset (https://github.com/garythung/trashnet) - image with objects named as plastic actually belonged to trash and a few images that were named as glass/plastic belonged to metal class.

 Bounding boxes for each image was manully annotated using the following annotation tool https://github.com/ManivannanMurugavel/Yolo-Annotation-Tool-New-